-The incentive payable to our Advisor represents our estimated annual expense incurred under the first part of the incentive fee payable under the Investment Management Agreement over the next twelve months.
+The incentive fee payable to our Advisor is based on the actual amount incurred under the first part of the Investment Management Agreement during the three months ended December 31, 2012, annualized for a full year.
 As we cannot predict the occurrence of any capital gains from the portfolio, we have assumed no Incentive Fee Capital Gains.

-- (7) Interest payments on borrowed funds represent our estimated annual interest payments on borrowed funds based on current debt levels as adjusted for projected increases in debt levels over the next twelve months. - (8) Includes our overhead expenses, including payments under the Administration Agreement, based on our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the Administration Agreement.
+- (7) We will continue to borrow funds from time to time to make investments to the extent we determine that the economic situation is conducive to doing so.
+The costs associated with our outstanding borrowings are indirectly borne by our investors.
+For purposes of this section, we have computed the interest expense using the balance outstanding at December 31, 2012 which represents an estimate of our interest expense for the current fiscal year.
+We used the LIBOR rate on December 31, 2011 and the interest rates on the Credit Facilities.
+We have also included the estimated amortization of fees incurred in establishing the Credit Facilities.
+At December 31, 2012, we had approximately \$56.0 million outstanding under the Credit Facilities.
+We also assumed outstanding borrowings of \$33 million of 7.375% Senior Notes plus 0.45% for the estimated amortization of fees incurred in establishing this additional borrowing.
+We may also issue preferred stock, subject to our compliance with applicable requirements under the 1940 Act, however, we have no current intention to do so during the year following the effective date of this registration statement. - (8) Includes our overhead expenses, including payments under the Administration Agreement, based on our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the Administration Agreement.
 See "Investment Management and Administration Agreements Administration Agreement."
 "Other Expenses" are based on estimated amounts to be incurred on an annual basis. - (9) Amount reflects our estimated expenses of the temporary investment of offering proceeds in money market funds pending our investment of such proceeds in portfolio companies in accordance with the investment objective and strategies described in this prospectus. - (10) "Total Annual Expenses" as a percentage of consolidated net assets attributable to common stock are higher than the total annual expenses percentage would be for a company that is not leveraged.
 We borrow money to leverage our net assets and increase our total assets.
 The SEC requires that the "Total Annual Expenses" percentage be calculated as a percentage of net assets (defined as total assets less indebtedness and after taking into account any incentive fees payable during the period), rather than the total assets, including assets that have been funded with borrowed monies.